PRIS-CV/ReMarNet/README.md

-# ReMarNet: Conjoint Relation and Margin Learningfor Small-Sample Image Classification
+# ReMarNet: Conjoint Relation and Margin Learning for Small-Sample Image Classification
-Code release for the paper [ReMarNet: Conjoint Relation and Margin Learningfor Small-Sample Image Classification](#).
+Code release for the paper [ReMarNet: Conjoint Relation and Margin Learning for Small-Sample Image Classification](#).

 ## Dataset
 #### UIUC-Sports